port-labs/ocean/integrations/sonarqube/README.md

 # Sonarqube

-Sonarqube project and code quality integration for Port using Port-Ocean Framework
+Sonarqube project and code quality integration for Port using Port-Ocean Framework.

 ## Development Requirements